vvscode/docs/docs/voice/voice-for-android/voice-android-calling.md

 ```

-It is also possible to connect users to a conference call via the `Sinch REST API <callouts>`.
+It is also possible to connect users to a conference call via the [Sinch REST API](doc:callouts).

 ## Handle incoming calls